Lia Medeiros, Astrophysicist

 Lia Medeiros HeadshotDan Komoda, Institute for Advanced Study

 I was born in Rio de Janeiro, Brazil and spent most of my childhood living in several cities in Brazil and a few years in Cambridge, England.
 One of the highlights of my career has been having the opportunity to engage with the scientific community in Brazil.
 I've given many talks in Brazil to both academic and public audiences in both English and Portuguese.
-When I'm not simulating supermassive black holes, I love horseback riding, practicing aerial silks, salsa dancing, and almost any type of art, especially ceramics and drawing.

 Outreach